 Why no scanner replaces this

-Automated tools are good at finding what’s already known – catalogued CVEs, misconfigured headers, outdated libraries.
+Our research into AI-generated code security found that automated tools are good at cataloging CVEs, misconfigured headers, and outdated libraries.

 They’re fast, they’re consistent, and they’re useful.
 But they operate on fixed logic.
 They flag what they’re programmed to flag, and they stop there.